 Michael Kopp decided that this Aussie supergroup had to be different, so in a flash of utter stupidity, he devised probably the silliest gimmick of them all.
 The band members would claim to come from another planet, have preposterous sounding alien names and their identities would literally remain a complete mystery.
 With his usual flair for the dramatic, Kopp predictably named the band The Mystrys.

-At the famed Bill Armstrong studios for Michael Kopp's own Orbit Records label and then the Leedon label, The Mystrys recorded their one and only hit song called Witch Girl and on the flip side, a slow ballad called Land Of The Green Sun, the place from where The Mystrys purportedly came.
+At the famed Bill Armstrong studios for Michael Kopp's own Orbit Records label and then the Leedon label, The Mystrys recorded their one and only hit song called Witch Girl and on the flip side, a slow ballad called Land Of The Green Sun, the planet from where The Mystrys purportedly came.

-The Mystrys appeared on a number of television shows such as Kommotion and the highest rating Go Show, where they were actually billed second to Normie Rowe, who was then the reigning King Of Pop.
-The Mystrys also performed in most of the major rock venues, then embarked on an extensive country tour, supported by an all-girl band called The Kontacts.
+The Mystrys appeared on a number of television pop music shows such as Kommotion and the highest rating Go Show, where the band was actually billed second to Normie Rowe, who was then the reigning King Of Pop.
+The Mystrys also performed in most of the major rock venues in Melbourne, then embarked on an extensive country tour, supported by an all-girl band called The Kontacts.

 Although Mystrys drummer Malcolm McPhee was a phenomenally talented musician for that era, he suffered from a number of personal problems, including alcoholism and suspected drug use.
 Because of this, he became notoriously unreliable, arriving late for rehearsals or not even showing up at all on occasions.
 This was a very frustrating and untenable situation for the other members of the band.

 So a decision was taken by the other Mystrys and management to fire him.
 After Witch Girl was recorded, an extensive search and auditioning process was undertaken to find a new drummer.
 Excellent Melbourne musician John Lake was ultimately recruited and he stayed with the band until The Mystrys broke up.